 All Hills townships exude charm but Uraidla literally oozes community vibes.
 Make time to visit the new Wotton Family Wines cellar door, a sweet little gem overlooking the Wotton family’s cherry orchards.
 Their wine range includes a Chardonnay, Pinot Noir, Pinot Rosé, Pinot Gris and a Sparkling Rose (made from hand-picked Pinot grapes) created by industry legend Brian Croser.
 Hot tip: When the weather is friendly, the pod is great for an outdoor tipple.

-Love having your finger on the proverbial food pulse?
-Continue driving to Les Deux Coqs, the latest addition to Stirling.
-What started as a market stall is now a thriving business serving authentic French fare.
-Find it in Stirling’s laneways.
-The croissants and selection of pate croute are particularly delectable.
 Patch Kitchen & Garden is also a great place to settle in for a meal (especially if you love pasta) or cocktail in the leafy courtyard (hidden at the rear).
 The sweet little restaurant recently won Best New SA Restaurant in the 2023 Gourmet Traveller Restaurant Awards.

 The Crafers Hotel has it all.
 An epic wine cellar, an expansive gastropub menu (you’ll often spot local winemakers indulging in wild mushroom pot pie or the latest butcher’s cut), and onsite accommodation.
 It’s all class.
 So too, is historic hilltop manor Mt Lofty House, home to accommodation and Hardy’s Verandah Restaurant where silver service is the vibe.
 For even more luxury, turn the day trip into a weekend with a night or two at Sequoia Lodge, which delivers luxury (including artesian spring-fed hot pools and the Gatekeeper’s Day Spa) surrounded by Mount Lofty Botanic Garden and native parklands.
 Bliss and just 20 minutes back to the city once you’re done with all the pampering.